Skip to Content

 Instructions

-• Combine the ingredients for the filling in a small bowl, and set it aside.
+• Combine melted butter, brown sugar, cinnamon, and salt in a small bowl and set aside.

-• Whisk buttermilk, five tablespoons melted butter, and vanilla together in a separate mixing bowl.
-Pour the mixture into the middle of the dry ingredients, and combine until a dough forms.
-Do not over mix.
+• Combine buttermilk, 5 tablespoons melted butter, and vanilla extract in a separate mixing bowl.
+Mix the wet ingredients into the dry ingredients until a shaggy dough forms.

-• Knead the dough with your hands and form a smooth ball.
-Cover the bowl with plastic wrap and let it sit at room temperature for 30 minutes.
+• Knead the dough with clean hands to form a smooth ball.
+Cover the bowl and let it sit at room temperature for 30 minutes.

-• Brush the tops with melted butter using a pastry brush and bake for 17 minutes.
+• Brush the tops of the cinnamon rolls with melted butter and bake uncovered for 17-20 minutes, until golden brown.

 Notes